Back to articles

 Getting Your Score: A Quick How-To

-1. Logging in to LinkedIn.
+1. Log in to your LinkedIn account

-Chatbots, AI tools, and automation aren’t just trendy buzzwords.
-They’re central to how modern sales teams operate.
 That’s why you’ll hear about “AI SDRs” (Sales Development Representatives) like Ava.

 Ava’s job is straightforward: She automates the boring stuff.